Adidaware/Student-Depression-Classifier/readme.md

 Random Forest: 84.7 %  |  86.3 %
 Ensemble Model:  86 %
 Support Vector Machine: 86.6 %  |  73.5 %
 Neural Network: Did not converge in the given time.

+#### CONCLUSION:
+The neural network model did not converge and thus the model failed.
+The logistic regression model gave highest accuracy since the data was linear.
+Random forest model capped highest accuracy at 200 trees.